MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 to save or display any plots that might have been generated during script execution.
 The function returns a list containing the status of the execution (success/failure), the console output generated, and a list of files created.

-If your R Script has R Package dependencies, those packages must be installed on the Microsoft R server.
+If your R Script has R package dependencies, those packages must be installed on the Microsoft R server.
 You can either have your Administrator install them globally by logging in directly to the server, or you can install them for the duration of the remote session by using the R function `install.packages()`.
 Leave the `lib` parameter empty.

 If you need more granular control of a remote execution scenario, you can use the `remoteExecute()` function.

+>[!WARNING]
+>**R Server 9.0 users!** When loading a library for the REMOTE session, set lib.loc=getwd() as such:
+`library("<packagename>", lib.loc=getwd())`

 **Example**